Constitution of Queensland: History

 The current constitution is the Constitution of Queensland 2001.
 It is the state's second constitution, consolidating various constitutional provisions dating back to the 19th century, and in particular the state's first constitution, the Constitution Act 1867.

 Entrenchment and amendments

 The constitution contains entrenched provisions which can only be amended by way of referendum.
 It also contains provisions which may be amended by legislation.

-Bill of rights

-Queensland has a statutory bill of rights, the Human Rights Act 2019.
-This provides protections for 23 human rights, including freedom of expression, religion and privacy, and a right to education and health.

-Complaints of violations of human rights can be taken to the Queensland Human Rights Commission.

-The Act does not stop parliament from passing legislation that is incompatible with human rights but they must consider human rights when drafting laws, and prepare a Statement of compatibility.